SysKitTeam/docs-point/docs/releases/enterprise/syskit-point-2025-5/point-2025-5-113-release-note.md

   * This change was made to ensure clarity with users that the column references the last tenant log in, not the last workspace log in.

 * **New site metric** was added: Number of Items Shared with Everyone.
   * The Number of Items Shared with Everyone column can be selected from the column chooser on the Sites Overview and Teams & Groups Overview screens.

+* **Fixed an issue** where users could click the Archive action for Private and Shared Channel sites from the Storage Metrics report, which caused an error to occur.
+  * The Archive action is now unavailable for private and shared channel sites, and they can only be archived as part of their parent Team.

 * **Fixed the issues** when resolving policy vulnerability tasks.
   * The task no longer fails when deleting a site or team.